Dammonoit/Coursera-Software-product-management./README.md

  By Dharmendra Choudhary.
  VIT University(Vellore),TN,India.

-This is solution of the course Software Product Management from University of Alberta(Canada).
+This is a solution of the course Software Product Management from University of Alberta(Canada).